 From then on, it was just mama and me.
 We’d talk about papa.
 She’d often tell me how I reminded her of him.
 “You have his loving demeanor and hard-headed nature,” she’d say, emphasizing the latter, though I could tell she meant it as a compliment.
 She loved papa dearly, marrying him against her family’s wishes.
 “He is my love; there is nothing more to discuss,” she wrote her parents after their objection.
 And when they threatened to disown her, she replied, “do as you please, my decision is made.”
 Sometimes I wondered if my hard-headed nature came from her.

 I graduated high school and took a teaching position at a girls’ school in Warsaw.
 There was much life in the city.
 Mama wrote me with encouragement to marry.
 “Find a nice man,” she’d say.
 But I wanted to work and find a way to help people.
 Then life changed again when the Nazis took over Poland in 1939.
 They forced Jewish people to wear armbands, passed laws that led to high rates of Jewish unemployment, then they boarded Jewish people behind ghetto walls.
 The Warsaw Ghetto.
 Four hundred and fifty thousand people in about a one square mile area.

 I thought of papa often in those early days.
 “Always do what’s right,” I would picture him saying.
 Soon a Jewish friend asked to meet through a mutual friend.
 She asked if I would join the resistance.
 “We need your help.”

 “Of course,” I replied.

-Note: “Always do what’s right.” is a work of historical fiction.
-The story, characters, and incidents are fictitious.
+Note: “Always do what’s right.” is a historical fiction short story.
+While based on real events, the story, characters, and incidents are fictitious.